Growing Spinach: In Containers Indoors + Outdoors

 Spinach plants thrive in slightly alkaline conditions.
 Loamy soils with a pH range of 7.0 to 9.0 will serve your plants perfectly.
 If you have sandy soil in your garden, neutralize its acidity with some lime.
-Also be sure to test the resultant pH of your soil before planting the seeds.
+Also, be sure to test the resultant pH of your soil before planting the seeds.

-Once you have ensured that you have the perfect soil for your vegetables, you can now proceed to seeding.
+Once you have ensured that you have the perfect soil for your vegetables, you can now proceed to seed.
 When buying spinach seeds, I would advise you to stick to the requirements written on the seeds’ packet.
 However, consider the following specifications for an average spinach seed:

 Spacing and depth: Plant the spinach seeds leaving some space of about 15 to 20 inches in between them.
 This is because they grow to become very leafy and with this spacing, each plant would be exposed to sufficient sunlight.
 More so, this spacing would latter give you an easier time while harvesting.
 The seeds should be planted 0.5 inches beneath the soil.

 Spinach seeds react very sensitively to temperature.
 The temperature will affect the rate of seeds’ germination.70 degrees Fahrenheit is the optimal soil temperature for spinach seed germination.